Qumulo/docs/administrator-guide/upgrading-qumulo-core/feature-log.md

 * Allowed clusters joined to Active Directory to use SAML 2.0 SSO
 * Added support for displaying NFSv4.1 quotas
 * Created a more balanced usage of free space on clusters after the addition of nodes
-* Improved the Web UI
+* Improved the Qumulo Core Web UI
 * Added a flag to a `qq` CLI command
 * Fixed bugs related to quotas and Alternative Data Streams